 In a previous article, we explained what is Stem Mastering.
-We clarified the differences between Stem Mastering, Mixing, and Standard Mastering, and when Stem Mastering is the best choice to polish your mix.
+We clarified the differences between Stem Mastering, audio mixing and standard audio mastering, and when the Stem Mastering approach is the best choice to polish your mix.
 Here you have a few Stem Mastering Techniques, which will help you improve your Mastering Skills.

 Stem Mastering Techniques